-In case something goes wrong
+Reason 1: In case something goes wrong.

-The plastics and silicones used for resin mold-making are inherently designed not to stick to resin.
+The plastics and silicones used for resin mold-making are designed not to stick to resin.
 So if the resin isn’t supposed to stick to them, why use a mold release?

-Let me put it into practical terms with this example….
+Let me put it into practical terms with this example…

 Using a mold release is the same thing.
 I like to use it for the days that something goes horribly wrong — like your resin doesn’t cure.
-It’s those times that using a mold release may be the only reason you get the resin out of the mold.
+It’s those times that using a release agent may be the only reason you get the resin out of the mold.

-It prolongs your mold life
+Reason 3: It prolongs your mold life